 Upper East Side

 On the upper east side, we see that there is a huge discount (on a percentage basis) for each avenue east past Lexington for walkups.
 We ignore the avenues west of Lexington because of the Central Park premium (which often results in astronomical prices).
-We see that even though there is some effect for studios and one-bedrooms, the discounts are really evident for two-bedroom apartments.
-We also notice that this two-bedroom effect isnโt nearly as large for high-rises versus walkups.
+Then, we see that even though there is some effect for studios and one-bedrooms, the discounts are really evident for two-bedroom apartments.
+Additionally, we notice that this two-bedroom effect isnโt nearly as large for high-rises versus walkups.
 This is because the demographics of people looking for two-bedroom apartments in high-rises are more skewed towards families (or wealthy individuals) instead of a set of roommates.
 If youโre in the market for a 2-bedroom, you might be able to save $350/block.

 Midtown East and West